microsoft/code-with-engineering-playbook/docs/automated-testing/ui-testing/teams-tests.md

     - Find out the IP of the machine on which the tests will run on.
     - Replace the *Source IP Address* with the IP of your machine.

-### 3. Install Android Studio and create AVD inside the VM
+### Installing Android Studio and create AVD inside the VM

 1. Follow the instructions from steps a) and b) in **How to run mobile end to end tests on a Windows machine** section above.
 1. When you launch the emulator, it may show a warning as below and will eventually crash: